aksommerville/ra3/etc/doc/http.md

 Or `/api/terminate` to stop whatever game is in progress and return to the menu.
 The menu itself does not terminate on this, though it technically could.

+## /api/autoscreencap

+Every game that doesn't have a "scap" blob yet, try to generate one.
+Right now this only works for Pico-8, where an image is embedded in the ROM.
+Would be cool in the future if we can launch a headless emulator, run for a few seconds, then grab the framebuffer.
+But that's probably overkill.

+Returns a JSON report describing what changed.